ChristianPavilonis/StateLines/readme.md

    ```
    Just name your database, you can ad as many as you want.
 6. Now you can just run the command `vagrant up`

+Notes:
+ - if you make changes to State.yaml like adding a site run `vagrant reload --provision`